 It’s also one of those ubiquitous crossover pieces that look as good around town as on trails, which helps justify the $200 price tag for the original Nano Puff jacket.
 That said, we like this warmer so much that we could easily see investing in one to keep nice and one to beat up.

 What’s Inside the Nano Puff

 The Nano Puff is a sleek-looking coat.
 And that sleekness helps it compress comfortably under other gear — in a backpack or as an ideal layer for winter snow sessions.
-In fact, it continues to get lighter: the Nano Puff has lost over 1 ounce since its inception.
+In fact, it continues to get lighter: The Nano Puff has lost over one ounce since its inception.

 For wilderness pursuits, the jacket’s technical packability and warmth potential come from its core: PrimaLoft insulation.
 This is the Nano Puff feature that has evolved most over the years.
 And it’s also the feature that puts this jacket on par with a midgrade down jacket when considering the warmth-to-weight ratio for the investment.

 Here’s the lowdown on the puff part: A quilted “brick” pattern keeps this thin yet surprisingly warm insulation layer in place.
 However, that’s one area to watch on the Nano Puff: the threading keeping these blocks together.
 If you hook them on something, they will come loose.
 So you might want to steer clear of rock climbing or other highly abrasive activities.